 - Ambition and the desire for intellectual challenge and personal development.

-- An international mindset, and the possibility of adapting to a truly multicultural classroom.
+- An international mindset and ability to adapt to a multicultural classroom.

 - A high level of self-motivation and self-discipline.